openshift-metal3/kni-installer/docs/dev/baremetal.md

 ### Push your changes

-Now create a new `rebasing` tag, push both branches to your personal remote, and creating a PR:
+Now create a new `rebasing` tag, push both branches to your personal remote, and create a PR for the `latest-upstream` branch against `master` of `openshift-metalkube/kni-installer`:

 ```
 REBASING_TAG=rebasing-$(date -I)-$(git rev-parse --short master)